snidarian/Cli_c_math_tools/README.md

 - sqr.c - squares single provided integer/float argument and displays it to stdout
 - cube.c - cubes agv[1] and returns result to stdout
 - fact.c - !n - displays factorial of argv[1] to stdout
+- sum.c - sums all integer and float arguments passed to program